Strange Engraving Made By Knights Templar In French Village – Riddle Of The Rod – Part 1

 Ellen Lloyd - AncientPages.com - The Knights Templar had many secrets and we have successfully unraveled some of them, but certainly not all.

-Many historians will admit mystery surrounds virtually every aspect of the Christian military order.
-Following their dramatic persecution, punishment for alleged heresy and demise, the Knights Templar struggled until the end to keep some of their greatest secrets.
+Many historians will admit that mystery surrounds virtually every aspect of the Christian military order.
+Following their dramatic persecution, punishment for alleged heresy, and demise, the Knights Templar struggled until the end to keep some of their greatest secrets.
 They met in secret underground chambers, used complex symbols we still cannot decipher, and some believe the Templars’ occult ancient knowledge was transmitted to future generations of secret societies.

 The Knights Templar left behind strange messages we are trying to comprehend, and it’s not an easy task because the Order had an obsession with secrecy.